jeannemw/jeannemw.github.io/_pages/publications.md

 - Millot-Weil et al.  Asian monsoon orbital variability directly paced by CO2 and precession, not eccentricity. *Nature Communications*.
 In review.

 - Millot-Weil et al. Relative contributions of CO2 and ice sheets on the Mid-Pleistocene Transition. *Climate of the Past*.
-In review.
+In prep.